-Alessandra Sales is the Director of Marketing at Smule in San Francisco.
+Alessandra Sales is the VP of Marketing at Smule in San Francisco.
 Her focus on gaining a deep understanding of her users helps her develop the right message for her audience and provide an awesome experience that leads to loyal customers.

 How did you get into mobile marketing?